cmauri75/perfjava/README.md

 # Project
 This repo contains various hints and scenario to optimize spring boot java development:
 1. Create a size optimized docker image
+2. Usage of structured concurrency
-2. Test of virtual threads in terms of performance and load management
+3. Test of virtual threads in terms of performance and load management
-3. Implementation of timeout budgeting

 # Getting Started

 ## Prerequisites
-Here the software pre-requisites for every case:
-1. slim/docker
-   * Functional docker or docker-style install
-2. virtualthreads
+To run examples you need:
-   * jdk20 install
+* Docker
+* JDK 20 distribution

 # Size-optimized Dockerization
 Dockerization of images can be optimized using custom-made JDK containing only used packages.